rage/java-programming/data/part-1/2-printing.md

  -->

-Execution of the program starts from the line that follows `public static void main(string[] args) {`, and ends at the closing curly bracket `}`.
+Execution of the program starts from the line that follows `public static void main(String[] args) {`, and ends at the closing curly bracket `}`.
 Commands are executed one line at a time.
 We'll learn what the terms `public class` and `public static void` mean later on.
 In the above example, `System.out.println("Text to be printed")` is the only command to be executed.
 Its output is:

 <sample-output>